 Oliver Stone’s biopic of former President Richard Nixon.
 Kahn plays Martha Beall Mitchell, wife of the attorney general.
 Really?

-What’s your favorite of Madeleine Kahn’s historical roles?
+What’s your favorite of Madeline Kahn’s historical roles?